 :Recover is an optional component that lets you store individuals versions of protected materials and recall them at any time, with very little effort.
-When operating with :Recover enabled, clients by default use the Double Encrypted Mode of operation rather than Optimized Offloading.
-For details related to Conversion techniques, see the article, Operating Modes.
+When operating with :Recover enabled, clients by default use the Hybrid Conversion mode of operation rather than Optimized Offloading.
+For details related to Conversion Modes, refer to the article, Operating Modes.

 :Recover is licensed for/ applied to an entire Organization, though must be individually enabled for each Organization Account.
 For Individual Accounts, once :Recover is licensed, it is automatically activated.
-For more information on requesting :Recover, see the article, License and Components Interface.
+For details, refer to the article, License and Components Interface.

 The remainder of this article explains :Recover Archives and Quotas, how they affect stored content, and how to configure details.
 For general information, refer to the article, Using :Recover.

-:Recover Quota is applied to an Organization as a whole, and negotiated at purchase.
-In this example, the Organization Quota is 12.5 GB, with the current Account allocating 500 MB for storage.
-This value can be changed by choosing the target Account, choosing Edit (the state shown above), modifying the Acct Quota amount, then choosing Save (at which point you will be prompted to Refresh Login).
-Be sure to check Backup/Restore to activate the service for the target Account, since the Quota is always present and can always be changed (see below).
+:Recover Quota is applied to an Organization as a whole.
+In this example, the Organization Quota is 2.5 GB, with the current Account allocating 500 MB for storage.
+This value can be changed by choosing the target Account, choosing Edit, modifying the Acct Quota amount (matching the state shown above), then choosing Save.
+Be sure to check :Recover to activate the service for the target Account, since the Quota is always present and can always be changed (see below).

 Individual Account Quota